TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

-To evaluate \name performance in \textbf{Mark} and \textbf{Verify} procedures, we measured the time (in seconds) that \name requires to embed and verify the watermark from a neural network containing about 200K parameters, while embedding the watermark using different portions of the network starting from $12.5\%$.
+\name watermarking technique is a one-pass post-training procedure.
+For this reason, to evaluate \name performance we measured the time (in seconds) that \name requires to embed and verify the watermark from a neural network containing about 200K parameters while embedding the watermark using different portions of the network starting from $12.5\%$.
 The results in Table~\ref{tab:efficiency} show that \name needs less than 12 seconds to watermark a model with about 200K parameters and less than 2 seconds to verify whether the watermark is present in the model.
-In contrast, watermarking methods such as~\cite{uchida_embedding, backdoor2018watermark}, due to the model modifications they incur to watermark a model, require multiple training epochs (e.g., an epoch on MNIST requires around 10 seconds on a high end desktop GPU).
+Table~\ref{tab:efficiency} demonstrates that the computational complexity of \name grows linearly with the number of parameters chosen to embed the watermark.
+Differently, prior DNN watermarking techniques such as~\cite{uchida_embedding,backdoor2018watermark,li_paper_wtm}, due to the model modifications they perform to watermark a model, require multiple training epochs (e.g., an epoch on MNIST requires around 10 seconds on a high-end desktop GPU).